 OpenClaw is the right call when the system needs strong containment and predictable workflows more than it needs deep reasoning inside any single agent.
 Three strengths matter:

-- Agent containerization.
-Each agent is isolated — its own workspace, scoped tools, scoped permissions.
+• Agent containerization.
+Each agent is isolated, with its own workspace, scoped tools, and scoped permissions.
 One agent cannot accidentally run another agent’s code or read its files.

 The shape of the work matters more than the agent’s IQ.
 If the job is “run this five-stage pipeline every day, route failures to a human, and never let stage three write to production without approval,” OpenClaw is built for that.